-Veggie garden companion Planting is beneficial to deter pests, attract beneficial insects and increase yield
+Veggie garden companion planting is beneficial to deter pests, attract beneficial insects, and increase yields.

 Here are some visual companion planting examples of garden beds and what plants are grown together.